Dave-G/GBJAM3/README.txt

-A game in created for the Gameboy Jam 3.
+A game created for the Gameboy Jam 3.
 Game page here: http://gamejolt.com/games/action/bad-bruno-time-thrash/31746/ For more of our work, check out: http://glassknuckle.com

 Art and Design: